mattlennon3/awesome-config/README.md

 ## TODO List
 - find a MUCH better way of running & debugging this as you go
 - Figure out the top bar configuration & creation
-  - This will invove figuring out the widgets that have been made
+  - This will involve figuring out the widgets that have been made

 - NEXT:
 - Find out what the create_rules function is about.
 - Required to get clientbuttons working (click to focus etc)

+- add startup_errors check (look in old rc.lua)

 - get taglist_buttons working
+- Add the "dot" indicator above each tag when a client is open on that tag

 - Keybinds next to open windows
 - Add the menu when you right click on the desktop